 Contractor shall be, and is, an independent contractor, and is not an employee or agent of the State or the Court, and is not covered by any employee benefit plans provided to State employees or Court employees.
-Contractor is liable for the acts and omissions of itself, its employees, its Subcontractors and its agents.
+Contractor is responsible for the acts and omissions of itself, its employees, its Subcontractors and its agents in connection with the performance of the Services and its duties under this Agreement.
 Nothing in this Agreement shall be construed as creating an employment or agency relationship between the State, or the Court, and Contractor.
 Contractor will determine the method, details and means of performing the Services, including, without limitation, exercising full control over the employment, direction, compensation and discharge of all Subcontractors, agents, employees or other persons assisting Contractor in the performance of the Services.
 Contractor shall be solely responsible for all matters relating to the payment of Contractor's employees, including but not limited to compliance with Medicare, social security, income tax withholding, unemployment and workers' compensation laws and regulations, withholding for/providing of any and all employee benefits, and all other laws and regulations governing such matters.
 Neither party to this Agreement has any authority to enter into any contract or otherwise incur any liability in the name of, or on behalf of, the other party.